History & Cultural Tours

 - India is famous for its kind of fairs, most of the fair held in India are either religious fairs or celebration of change of seasons.
 A number of big fairs are held at important places of pilgrimage, KhumbhMela the largest gathering in the world held at three Holi cities of India.
 Kolkata Book Fair is the world’s third largest annual conglomeration of books and world’s largest non-trade book fair.
 The famous Sonepur Cattle Fair near Patna is the biggest cattle fair in Asia and world’s largest animal fair.
 India is a land of fairs and festivals, every month there is a fair held at different regions of India, Some of the big religious fairs in India are Pushkar Fair, Baneshwar Fair Gangasagar Fair, TarnetarMela, ChaitreChaudashmela, Nagaur fair, and many monsoon fairs.

+- The crafts of India are diverse, rich in history and religion.
+The craft of each state in India reflect the influence of different empires.
+Throughout centuries, crafts have been embedded as a culture and tradition within rural communities.
+The crafts of India have been valued throughout time; their existence today proves the efforts put into their preservation.
 Indian painting has a very long tradition and history in Indian Sub-continent.
 The earliest Indian paintings were the rock paintings of pre-historic times, the petroglyphs as found in places like Bhimbetka rock shelters, some of the Stone Age rock paintings found among the Bhimbetka rock shelters are approximately 30,000 years old.
 India's Buddhist literature is replete with examples of texts which describe palaces of the army and the aristocratic class embellished with paintings, but the paintings of the Ajanta Caves are the most significant of the few survivals.
 Smaller scale painting in manuscripts was probably also practised in this period, though the earliest survivals are from the medieval period.
 Mughal painting represented a fusion of the Persian miniature with older Indian traditions, and from the 17th century its style was diffused across Indian princely courts of all religions, each developing a local style.
 Company paintings were made for British clients under the British raj, which from the 19th century also introduced art schools along Western lines, leading to modern Indian painting, which is increasingly returning to its Indian roots.